-When you decided to quit drinking, using other drugs or gambling, you took the first step towards recovery.
+When you decided to quit drinking, using other drugs or gambling, you took the first step toward recovery.
 This step was the beginning of an important change in your life.

-A technique called Relapse Prevention Planning can help.
+A technique called recovery management can help.
 In fact, it can make all the difference in the world.
 By thinking ahead, and by working out ways to handle the pressures that might lead you back to your drinking, drug use or gambling, you can approach your new life with a greater sense of confidence.
-Relapse Prevention Planning is planning for success.
+Recovery Management is planning for success.

-Relapse Prevention Planning is based on the experiences and successes of many people just like you who have already travelled the road to recovery.
-It recognizes that the road often has many rough patches, and that to succeed on this road you will need a relapse prevention plan.
+Recovery management is based on the experiences and successes of many people just like you who have already travelled the road to recovery.
+It recognizes that the road often has many rough patches, and that to succeed on this road you will need a recovery management plan.

 Your Goal is Recovery